What is Baking Soda?

 We can see various applications of chemistry that are being exhibited in every part of a household like in the bathroom, kitchen, etc. One such compound is Sodium bicarbonate, which is used mainly because of its versatility, usefulness and its cheap price.

-Preparation of Baking soda:
+Preparation of Baking Soda

 Solvay process is used for the production of sodium bicarbonate and sodium carbonate industrially.
 In this process carbon dioxide, water, ammonia and brine solution in its concentrated form, are used as raw materials.
-This process is used mainly as it is inexpensive and less number of raw materials is used to produce necessary chemicals.
+This process is used mainly because it is inexpensive and less number of raw materials are used to produce necessary chemicals.
 The important chemical reaction that is used in the production of baking soda and sodium carbonate is:

-Carbon dioxide produced is recycled to produce NaHCO3.
+Carbon dioxide produced is recycled to produce NaHCO3

-Properties of sodium bicarbonate:
+Properties of Sodium Bicarbonate